ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/generators.md

 Read the chapter [Iterables](https://javascript.info/iterable) of JavaScript.info reproducing the examples and exercises.

+See [Name Collisions](https://thecodebarbarian.com/a-practical-guide-to-symbols-in-javascript.html#name-collisions) for an explanation of why is `Symbol.iterator` a symbol rather than a string.

 ### Generators

 **Generators**  are created by generator functions `function* f(…) {…}`.